gravity-ui/uikit/src/components/ArrowToggle/README.md

 <!--/GITHUB_BLOCK-->

-`ArrowToggle` is a component that displaying chevron icon.
-It can rotate in 4 directions.
-It could be used for displaying dropdown lists or cut components, etc.
+`ArrowToggle` is a component for displaying the chevron icon.
+It be rotated to point in four directions, and can be usef to display dropdown lists, cut components, etc.

 ## Appearance

-There is 4 directions of component: `top`, `right`, `bottom`, `left`.
+The component has four possible directions: `top`, `right`, `bottom` and `left`.

 <!--LANDING_BLOCK